Double-X/DoubleX-RMMZ/README.md

-IMPORTANT: YOU MUST OWN A LEGEL COPY OF THE RMMV SOFTWARE TO USE THIS PROJECT
+IMPORTANT: YOU MUST OWN A LEGEL COPY OF THE RMMZ SOFTWARE TO USE ANY OF MY RMMZ PLUGINS

 Plugin Users:
 You're welcome to make bug reports, compatibility problem reports and feature requests as raising issues